thehappycheese/uiua-keypad/README.md

 (unofficial)

-This extension has a know bug when multiple editor windows are open: As a workaround please have only one text editor open and the keypad.
-This way it doesn't activate / insert into a random editor every time you click on the keypad.

-![keypad screenshot](https://github.com/thehappycheese/uiua-keypad/raw/main/resources/screenshot.png)

-The icon on the left bar should appear when editing editing a file with the `.ua` extension, or you can do Ctrl+Shift+P `uiua activate keypad`.

-The bug mentioned above happens because I was forced to use `command:workbench.action.previousEditor` to switch focus back to your current editor every time you click a key.
-Please raise an issue / pull request on github if you can think of a way to fix it please let me know!

-Note that this extension is not made by the Uiua language developers.
+Note that this extension is not supported by the Uiua language developers (yet 😊).
 The language is not stable, so please be patient if this extension is out of date.
 I am hoping the official Uiua extension will have it's own keypad in future and this extension can be deprecated.
+Note that the wierd focus glitches in previous version of this extension have been fixed.
+Should work nicely now!

+![keypad screenshot](https://github.com/thehappycheese/uiua-keypad/raw/main/resources/screenshot.png)

+The icon on the left bar should appear when editing editing a file with the `.ua` extension, or you can do `Ctrl+Shift+P` and search for `uiua activate keypad`.

 ## Author's Notes to Self